spec-first/connexion/README.rst

 of the endpoint parameter `message` to your view function.

 .. warning:: When you define a parameter at your endpoint as *not* required, and your Python view has
-             a non-named argument, you will get a "missing positional argument" exception whenever you call this endpoin WITHOUT the parameter.
+             a non-named argument, you will get a "missing positional argument" exception whenever you call this endpoint WITHOUT the parameter.

 Type casting
 ^^^^^^^^^^^^